Philadelphia Bicycle Accident Lawyer

 Establishing Liability in a Cycling Accident in Philadelphia

 The first thing you may ask after being involved in a bicycle accident with a car is who will be liable for your losses.
 In order to establish liability for your cycling accident in Philadelphia, you need to prove the at-fault driver’s negligence.
-As a plaintiff, you will need to prove the existence of four main elements in your personal injury claim.
+As a plaintiff, you must prove the existence of four main elements in your personal injury claim.

-First, you will need to establish that the driver owed you some sort of legal duty.
+First, you must establish that the driver owed you some sort of legal duty.
 For instance, you may argue that the driver owed a legal obligation to drive safely, following all traffic laws.
-Second, you will need to establish that the defendant in your case breached their legal duty.
+Second, you must establish that the defendant in your case breached their legal duty.
 In other words, evidence can show that the defendant failed to follow traffic law.
-Next, you will need to establish a link between the defendant’s actions or omissions and your losses.
+Next, you must establish a link between the defendant’s actions or omissions and your losses.
 This is what is known as causation.
 Finally, you will need to be able to show your losses to the court.
 For example, you can provide evidence of losses such as your medical bills, lost wages, and pain and suffering.
 Once you have proven your case, the court may grant you compensation.